Turks and Caicos Companies Ordinance – Company Law

 Turks and Caicos Company Ordinance is legislation developed for the purpose of defining Company Law in Turks and Caicos.
 You will find below the key extracts from the Turks and Caicos Company Ordinance along with the full act.

-(d) is, in the opinion of the Registrar undesirable or misleading.
+is, in the opinion of the Registrar undesirable or misleading or contains the words “royal”, “imperial”, or “empire” “municipal” or “chartered”

-(1) Where a company is formed on the principle of having the liability of its members limited to the amount unpaid on their shares (hereinafter referred to as a company limited by shares) the memorandum of association shall, subject to subsection (2) of this section, contain—
+Where a company is formed on the principle of having the liability of its members limited to the amount unpaid on their shares (hereinafter referred to as a company limited by shares) the memorandum of association shall contain:

 If a company or any member, creditor or interested party thereof feels aggrieved by the company having been struck off the register in accordance with the provisions of this Ordinance, the Registrar or the Court, on the application of such company, member, creditor or interested party made within two years or such longer period not exceeding ten years as the Registrar may allow from the date on which the company was so struck off, may apply to Registrar to be reinstated thereof carrying on business or in operation, or otherwise that it is just that the company be restored to the register, order the name of the company to be restored to the register, on payment by the company of a reinstatement fee equivalent to the original incorporation or registration fee, and on such terms and conditions as to the payment of unpaid annual fees or otherwise as the Registrar or the Court may determine, and thereupon the company shall be deemed to have continued in existence as if its name had not been struck off; and the Registrar or the Court may by the same or any subsequent order give such directions and make such provisions as seem just for placing the company and all other persons in the same position as nearly as may be as if the name of the company had not been struck off.